-This chronic condition affects up to 4 percent of the population.
-It can worsen over time and impact your daily life.
+This chronic condition affects up to 2 percent of the population.

-Read on to learn more about hidradenitis suppurativa and how you can manage its symptoms.
+Read on to learn more about HS and how you can manage its symptoms.

-The main symptom of hidradenitis suppurativa is a painful skin breakout that commonly occurs on any of the following areas:
+The main symptom of HS is a painful skin breakout that commonly occurs on any of the following areas: